Lonely Planet ranks ultimate travel destinations in new list

 Head to Uluru to walk around the circumference of the rock, and learn about its history and tradition.

-2. The Galápagos Islands, South America
+2. The Galápagos Islands, Ecuador

 Wildlife is one of the top attractions of the Galapagos Islands.